xonsh/amalgamate/README.rst

 Alternatively, for modules outside of the current package (or modules that are not amalgamated) the import statement should be either ``import pkg.x`` or ``import pkg.x as name``.
-This is because these are the only cases where the amalgamater is able to automatically insert lazy imports in way that is guarantted to be safe.
+This is because these are the only cases where the amalgamater is able to automatically insert lazy imports in way that is guaranteed to be safe.
 Say we are back in ``z`` and depend on ``dep``, ``collections.abc``, and modules in a subpackage, ``pkg.sub``.
 The following are all acceptable::